Elevation: 6,004 ft

 Johnson Benchmark sits south of the town of Fairfield, Idaho and west of ID-46.
-Johnson Benchmark lies in the Bennett Mountain Hills, which is managed by the Bureau of Land Management.
+Johnson Benchmark lies in the Bennett Mountain Hills which is managed by the Bureau of Land Management.
 USGS Spring Creek Reservoir

 East Ridge, Class 2+

 This is a summer hike and is quite different from the terrain conditions experienced by Dan Robbins during a snow-covered winter climb.
 You should either do this ridge during winter, as Robbins did, or choose a different line of ascent (the Modified East Ridge Route).
-I do NOT recommend the East Ridge Route during summer.
+I do NOT recommend the east ridge route during summer.
 It is punishing.

 Soon after you leave the highway, you must cross a stiff, difficult cattle fence.
 I hope you have long legs.
-Continue W to cross Point 5732 then drop to the saddle that has the antenna installation.
-You will notice that there is an access road coming up from ID-46 to the antenna installation from a gully to the SE.
+Continue west to cross Point 5732 then drop to the saddle that has the antenna installation.
+You will notice that there is an access road coming up from ID-46 to the antenna installation from a gully to the southeast.
 This access road is NOT shown on any maps.
 Remember that road, because when you return to ID-46, you may want to use the access road as part of your descent route back to ID-46 rather than the punishing line that you just completed.
-Even the idea of a road hike at this point will seem heaven-sent.
+Just the idea of a road hike at this point will seem heaven-sent.

-From Saddle 5835, scramble W up a sagebrush face to reach Point 5981.
+From Saddle 5835, scramble west up a sagebrush face to reach Point 5981.
 Thankfully, the scrub is now shorter and less tedious and the troublesome ground talus/boulders are gone.
 Unfortunately, exhausted as you probably are by now, you STILL have over ½ mile of scrub-covered ridge to cross in order to reach the elusive summit of Johnson Benchmark.
 You still cannot see the summit.
-Continue NW along the ridge down to a minor saddle then up over Point 5992, down to another saddle, and finally up to the summit of Johnson Benchmark.
+Continue northwest along the ridge down to a minor saddle then up over Point 5992, down to another saddle, and finally up to the summit of Johnson Benchmark.

-Modified East Ridge Route (Descent), Class 2
+Modified East Ridge Route, Class 2

-Same as for the East Ridge Route, since it begins at the summit of Johnson Benchmark.
+Same as for the east ridge route since it begins at the summit of Johnson Benchmark.
 However, it does not return to ID-46 at Johnson Pass.
 It reaches ID-46 southwest of, and below, the pass.
 It requires an easy 0.6-mile road hike back up to the pass.
-This is a FAR EASIER route than the East Ridge Route.
+This is a FAR EASIER route than the east ridge route.